romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-In GitHub Actions, how can you set up a workflow to run on both push and pullrequest events, but ensure specific jobs are executed only for pullrequest events?
+Q: In GitHub Actions, how can you set up a workflow to run on both push and pullrequest events, but ensure specific jobs are executed only for pullrequest events?
 <details><summary>Show the answer</summary><p>

 - **Configure the workflow with on: [push, pull_request] and use if: github.event_name == 'pull_request' conditionals on specific jobs**